WxyElaine/Website/README.md

 # Website
-This is a commercial website developed by Yuchen Wang and Xinyi Wang.
+This is the website for MapleFood Trading Inc. developed by Yuchen Wang and Xinyi Wang.